arparaschiv/solar-coronal-inversion/docs/source/install.rst

 ``CLEDB_BUILD`` uses CLE precompiled GNU compatible Fortran binary executable files to generate databases.
 The module is run by utilizing a Bash script that enables parallel runs of serial computations.
 Binaries for both Darwin and Linux architectures are provided.
 More details are found in the :ref:`cledb_build-label` module.

 ..
 Note::
-	The CLE FORTRAN source code is not included in this package.
-It is hosted in a separate repository `https://github.com/arparaschiv/coronal-line-emission <https://github.com/arparaschiv/coronal-line-emission>`_.
+	The CLE FORTRAN and PyCELP source codes are not included in this package.
+These are hosted in a separate repositories `https://github.com/tschad/pycelp <https://github.com/tschad/pycelp>` and `https://github.com/arparaschiv/coronal-line-emission <https://github.com/arparaschiv/coronal-line-emission>`.

 A CLEDBenv Python Environment